MapsPeople/docs/collections/_api/v1/index.md

     The name property must be specified for every language defined in the dataset.

-> Note: The display type data is split in the CMS; currently it can be found in the fans "Location types", "Location type templates" and "Type visibility".
+> Note: The display type data is split in the CMS; currently it can be found in the fans "Location Types" and "Type Visibility".
 {: .mi-careful}

 ### Categories